Koya City | Soul-Nourishing Noodles in Bank

 Here’s something to wrap your noodle around.

-Soho’s modest, traditional udon den Koya Bar has now got a sophomore follow up in the glitzy new Bloomberg Arcade development, rubbing shoulders with Caravan City and a new eatery from the Gymkhana team, Brigadiers.
+Soho’s modest, traditional udon den Koya Bar has got a sophomore follow up in the glitzy Bloomberg Arcade development in the City, rubbing shoulders with Caravan City and the plush eatery from the Gymkhana team, Brigadiers.

 It’s a slightly bigger space – which isn’t saying much given the teeny dimensions of the original – with a terrace spilling out onto the covered avenue outside.
 The interiors, meanwhile, are decked out with the same Japanese minimalist charm – countertop dining by the open kitchen, traditional noren curtains, and a wash of specially sourced blue ceramic tiles across the floor.

-In the mornings, you can now casually swing by for a Full English Breakfast udon, with egg, bacon and shiitake mushrooms; or kippers with poached egg, buttery rice and miso soup.
-And as the day wears on, you’ll be able to get hold of their signature udon bowls bearing fresh, handmade noodles, alongside new dishes like tonkatsu (breaded pork with a fruit miso sauce) and a vegetable kakiage tempura udon.
+In the mornings, you can casually swing by for a Full English Breakfast udon, with egg, bacon and shiitake mushrooms; or kippers with poached egg, buttery rice and miso soup.
+And as the day wears on, you can get hold of their signature udon bowls bearing fresh, handmade noodles, alongside signature dishes like tonkatsu (breaded pork with a fruit miso sauce) and a vegetable kakiage tempura udon.
 Besides this daily menu, they’re also plating up a blackboard of seasonal specials from chef Shuko Oda, like clams, broad beans and capers steamed in dashi butter.

 Drinks-wise, you can wash down this noodle feast with a list of top-notch sakes, or take a dip into the seasonal cocktail list created by Tony Conigliaro’s Drink Factory.